 The Employment Appeal Tribunal (EAT) upheld the decision.
 The tribunal had decided the claimant had not given up his base in the USA despite carrying out some work in the UK and in other countries.
 The tribunal was entitled to come to that view.
 It could not be said in light of those facts that the claimant’s employment was closely related to Great Britain and British employment law.
 It was necessary, said the EAT, to recognise that the connection requires to be with both Great Britain and British employment law.

 As regards whether the Equality Act applied, the test was the same.
 The EAT held that EU law was not engaged here.
 The employment relationship was an American relationship.

-Clyde & Co v Bates van Winkelhof (link to bailii.org), 2012, Court of Appeal
+Clyde & Co v Bates van Winkelhof (bailii.org), 2012, Court of Appeal

 The claimant was an English qualified solicitor, but had moved to work in Tanzania.
 When in Tanzania, she was recruited by a law firm, Clyde & Co.
 This was a limited partnership, and she became a member of it (similar to a ‘partner’ in a traditional partnership).She worked principally in Tanzania, but sometimes in the UK.
 She was subsequently expelled as a member of the partnership, and alleged sex discrimination and pregnancy discrimination under Equality Act 2010.
 (She also made a claim under rules protecting whistle blowers, but the Court of Appeal held those rules did not apply to her as a member of a limited partnership).